Black Mtn #2

 Lake Sonoma Boat-in Sites

-Open — Open year-round with reservations available through Recreation.gov up to 6 months in advance.
-Peak season runs April 1 through September 30 with a 2-night minimum on weekends and 3-night minimum on holiday weekends.
+Open year-round.
+Reservations available through Recreation.gov up to 6 months in advance.
+Peak season (April 1 through September 30) requires 2-night minimum on weekends and 3-night minimum on holiday weekends.
+Some sites may be temporarily inaccessible during periods of low water levels.

 About